Azure/bicep-types-az/generated/app_0/microsoft.app/2026-01-01/types.md

 ## JobScaleRule
 ### Properties
 * **auth**: [ScaleRuleAuth](#scaleruleauth)[]: Authentication secrets for the scale rule.
-* **identity**: string: The resource ID of a user-assigned managed identity that is assigned to the Container App, or 'system' for system-assigned identity.
+* **identity**: string: The resource ID of a user-assigned managed identity that is assigned to the job, or 'system' for system-assigned identity.
 * **metadata**: any: Metadata properties to describe the scale rule.
 * **name**: string: Scale Rule Name
 * **type**: string: Type of the scale rule